Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 Tefuye Historical Trail from Forestry Bureau website.

-Some Thoughts about How to Make This Hike More Enjoyable
+Thoughts about This Hike: How to Make This Hike More Enjoyable

 I will do this hike again, but I will also change the